 - 1. Designate ABS-responsible staff: These persons should support and manage ABS activities as detailed below.
 Depending on the size of the institution some tasks and responsibilities might be delegated.
-Some CETAF institutions have a Registrar post. - 2.
-Determine and establish which activities require managing for ABS and the Nagoya Protocol: define the responsibilities of the Institution for each of these activities (see Best Practice section 6). - 3.
-Determine whether the current policies and procedures of the institution are sufficient to deliver the appropriate outcomes for these activities, or if modification or replacement is required for compliance with National Regulations and, for utilisation in the EU, with the EU Regulation and Implementing Act71. - 4.
-Provide resources72 and training73: Staff need to understand the rationale of ABS, so that responsible individuals can meet the institutional policies and procedures as well as the requirements for ABS compliance74. - 5.
-Develop record-keeping systems to manage all relevant information (see Best Practice Section 2.1), and make available to all staff managing or using Genetic Resources in the Institution. - 6.
+Some CETAF institutions in the UK have a Registrar post. - 2.
+Determine and establish which activities require managing for ABS and the Nagoya Protocol: define the responsibilities of the Institution for each of these activities (see Best Practice (UK) section 6). - 3.
+Determine whether the current policies and procedures of the institution are sufficient to deliver the appropriate outcomes for these activities, or if modification or replacement is required for compliance with the UK ABS legislation73. - 4.
+Provide resources74 and training75: Staff need to understand the rationale of ABS, so that responsible individuals can meet the institutional policies and procedures as well as the requirements for ABS compliance76. - 5.
+Develop record-keeping systems to manage all relevant information (see Best Practice (UK) Section 2.1), and make available to all staff managing or using Genetic Resources in the Institution. - 6.
 Extend existing procedures to record activities and manage documents at five internal monitoring points: - (a) Field work: Field work may trigger ABS responsibilities.
 The institution and individuals need to know what requirements in the Providing and User Countries apply and who is responsible to handle these. - (b) Object entry: The institution needs to establish mechanisms to record and document information that is linked with specimens within the institution independent of specific individuals.
 This will ensure appropriate ABS record keeping and management.
 These include the conditions on the Permit / PIC and MAT. - (c) DNA Extraction: Responsible staff of the DNA facilities (either DNA lab or Biorepository) are of major importance to record the use of GR inside the institution, especially of externally funded project groups.
-Thus institutional procedures should support staff in the DNA Facilities to collect relevant information at the point of DNA Extraction, not only because of ABS obligations, but also to support proper management of used tissues and DNA75. - (d) Delivery of agreed benefits to Providing Country.
+Thus institutional procedures should support staff in the DNA Facilities to collect relevant information at the point of DNA Extraction, not only because of ABS obligations, but also to support proper management of used tissues and DNA77. - (d) Delivery of agreed benefits to Providing Country.
 As part of contract management it is important to know what was agreed, when it has been delivered, and when all contractual obligations are fulfilled. - (e) Disposal and/or transfer of the object, including destruction, consumption in analysis, return to origin and exchange to third parties.